0xlostpixel/rocksDbViewer/README.md

 # Guide
 * Need to have proper rocksdb cmd tool installed
-* If you need to build your own, check the dependency
+* If you need to build your own, check the dependencies

 # Screenshot
 ![Sample Snapshot 1](./img/sample1.png)